crapp/servermonitor/README.md

 servermonitor
 =============

-Linux service to monitor some system values and send e-mails to admins
+Linux service to monitor system values like cpu load or memory usage and if configured daemons are running.